City-of-Helsinki/drupal-module-helfi-azure-fs/README.md

 $settings['is_azure'] = TRUE;
 ```

-The correct values can be found by running `printenv | grep AZURE_BLOB_STORAGE` inside a OpenShift Drupal pod.
+The correct values can be found by running `printenv | grep BLOB` inside a OpenShift Drupal pod.

 ## Contact